tpascarella/sr50/docs/lifestyle/minimalism.md

 Everything you own should have some kind of purpose.
 You don't need to use it every day, but there should be a reason you keep it around.
 If something is just sitting idle, see if you can find a new use for it.

+In a strange way, you are kind of *adopting* the intem into your life.
+That item was spawned into the universe with a purpose, and it's eager and willing to fulfill that funtion.
+If it gets thrown into a landfill without getting the opportunity to be useful, that just sucks.

 ## Decluttering

 A good exercise to get started is a 30 day detox.
 Find someone to participate with you and do the following for 30 days.